flarum/flarum.github.io/_docs/extend/start.md

 Don't forget to change `acme` to your own vendor name!

 Now create a file at `js/forum/src/main.js`.
-This is like the JavaScript equivalent of `bootstrap.php` – its contents are executed as the JavaScript application boots up.
+This is like the JavaScript equivalent of `bootstrap.php` – its content is executed as the JavaScript application boots up.
 This is where we will make our changes to the UI.
 For now, though, let's just alert a friendly greeting:

 ```js
 app.initializers.add('acme-hello-world', function() {